b2004x/Japanese_cartoon_application-Anime_aplication-/README.md

 **Choosing one of the five model below after evalutate their performance for the main model**

--**A Vision Transformer (ViT) neural network that applies the transformer architecture directly to image patches, enabling powerful, scalable image understanding without traditional convolutional layers.**
+- **A Vision Transformer (ViT) neural network that applies the transformer architecture directly to image patches, enabling powerful, scalable image understanding without traditional convolutional layers.**

--**ResNet-50 a 50-layer deep convolutional neural network that uses residual connections to make training very deep models easier and more accurate.**
+- **ResNet-50 a 50-layer deep convolutional neural network that uses residual connections to make training very deep models easier and more accurate.**

--**EfficientNet-B0 a convolutional neural network that achieves strong accuracy with low computational cost by uniformly scaling depth, width, and resolution using a compound scaling method.**
+- **EfficientNet-B0 a convolutional neural network that achieves strong accuracy with low computational cost by uniformly scaling depth, width, and resolution using a compound scaling method.**

 ## Caption and tagging

 ### Caption
--**BLIP (Bootstrapping Language–Image Pre-training) a multimodal model that learns to connect images and text using a mix of captioning, image–text matching, and contrastive learning, enabling tasks like caption generation, visual question answering, and image–text retrieval.**
+- **BLIP (Bootstrapping Language–Image Pre-training) a multimodal model that learns to connect images and text using a mix of captioning, image–text matching, and contrastive learning, enabling tasks like caption generation, visual question answering, and image–text retrieval.**

 ### Tagging
-**The tagging system can tags up to 500 tag label using a multi-label models** **Choosing one of the three model below after evalutate their performance for the main model** -**ResNet-50 a 50-layer deep convolutional neural network that uses residual connections to make training very deep models easier and more accurate**
+**The tagging system can tags up to 500 tag label using a multi-label models** **Choosing one of the three model below after evalutate their performance for the main model**
+- **ResNet-50 a 50-layer deep convolutional neural network that uses residual connections to make training very deep models easier and more accurate**
--**Danboruu_Resnet50 is a pretrain model using the danbooru2018 and can predicts up to 6000 tags** -**ResNet-152 a very deep convolutional neural network with 152 layers that uses residual (skip) connections to enable efficient training and achieve strong performance on complex image recognition can classification tasks.**
+- **Danboruu_Resnet50 is a pretrain model using the danbooru2018 and can predicts up to 6000 tags**
+- **ResNet-152 a very deep convolutional neural network with 152 layers that uses residual (skip) connections to enable efficient training and achieve strong performance on complex image recognition can classification tasks.**

 ## Model evaluation

 ### Recommended system
--**The system recommened anime that in the same franchise with the original anime or have some of the same sypnosis**
+- **The system recommened anime that in the same franchise with the original anime or have some of the same sypnosis**

 ![alt text](/test/test2/recommend_gundam.PNG)

--**Recommend for football anime**
+- **Recommend for football anime**

 ![alt text](/test/test2/sports.PNG)

 ### Characters Head detection
--**The head detection can detect most of the face in the anime images**
+- **The head detection can detect most of the face in the anime images**

 ![alt text](/test/New%20folder/76121l.jpg)

--**It can can handle the case where the face is barely visible.**
+- **It can can handle the case where the face is barely visible.**

 ![alt text](/test/test2/164032.jpg)

--**Although all the training data was labeled on a color anime set, the algorithm generalizes well on line drawings.**
+- **Although all the training data was labeled on a color anime set, the algorithm generalizes well on line drawings.**

 ![alt text](/test/test2/Capture.PNG)

 ![alt text](/test/test2/detect_no_color2.PNG)

 ### Character classification
--**Model Evaluation base on train/test/val dataset**
+- **Model Evaluation base on train/test/val dataset**

 ```
                          Resnet50   EfficientNetB0  Vision_Transformer